 Buy MSM supplement, Joint Power Rx, or to sign up to a highly respected and FREE newsletter

-Suggested use: One MSM capsule daily, or as recommended by your health are professional.
+Suggested use, dosage: One MSM capsule daily, or as recommended by your health are professional.
 I currently don't have a strong opinion on its intake in terms of daily use for prolonged periods since I have come across only a limited number of published human trials with this nutrient.

 Iran J Pharm Res.
 2013 Fall.
 Effect of single dose

 compound commonly found in diet and known to reduce oxidative stress.

 This trial was conducted to determine whether single dose

 supplementation with MSM attenuates post-exercise oxidative stress in

 healthy untrained young men.
 Sixteen untrained men volunteered for this